Whats in my studio?

 I use wooden clips on a portable wardrobe rack to dry my prints

 This is probably the most important thing I have — the actual lino!
 I use battleship gray because it is all natural, eco-friendly, and carves like butter!
+These sheets of lino are made of lindseed oil, pine resin, and wood dust compressed onto a jute backing.
 This is the most popular amongst printmakers.
-The various sizes are a plus!
+The various sizes are also a plus.
 This can be a bit difficult to cut with scissors, so be careful if you need to do that.
+Pro tip: put your lino in a sunny window before you begin to carve…it really helps (and make sure your tools are sharp, too!)

 Glassine paper to keep my prints safe and acid-free!